AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

     - ⚠️ Any files that you move into the `Staged Files` section will be included in your commit.

 Each commit should correspond to a single change or group of related changes.
-For example, when updating both code and documentation, commit your code changes and your documentation changes separately.
+For example, if you are updating both code and documentation, commit your code changes and your documentation changes separately.

 <figure markdown="span">
     ![Unstaged files](../../img/making-commits-2.png){width="600"}